 Recovery rates of polymers using different reagents

 Similarly to the trend found in the recovery of polymers in different media, most reagents recovered more low-density polymers than high density polymers, which is the case for water, saline solutions, oxidising agents, bases and dyes.
 However, the opposite is found when studies used solvents, alcohols, acids and oils, which removed more high-density polymers.
 Moreover, all but one reagent (water) recovered more than 80% of spiking polymers on average.
-However, the studies which used water as a reagent to recover the polymers showed the lowest recovery rates (averages 53% for high-density polymers, 65% for low-density polymers) (Figure 7).
+However, the studies that used water as a reagent to recover the polymers showed the lowest recovery rates (averages 53% for high-density polymers, 65% for low-density polymers) (Figure 7).

 Figure 7.
 Average recovery rates across studies of high and low polymers when extracted using different reagents.
 Numbers against the reagents represent number of studies in this meta-analysis using each reagent.